loopbackio/loopback.io/pages/en/lb2/Embedded-models-and-relations.md

 * [EmbedsMany with belongsTo](#embedsmany-with-belongsto) - a model that embeds many links to related people, such as an author or a reader.
 * [ReferencesMany](#referencesmany)

-{% include important.html content="

-You can use embedded relations with relational databases, but be aware that the data will be stored in stringified-JSON format.
+{% include important.html content="You can use embedded relations with relational databases, but data will always be stored in stringified-JSON format.
 " %}

 ## EmbedsOne